matteoxpo/T03D03/README.md

 You're starting to think that the AI is just blatantly using you.
 But you still need it to help you with the door, as promised.

 ***== Quest 5 received.
-Create an src/important_function.c program that receives one floating-point number `x` and displays the result of calculating the function on the screen.
+Create an src/important_function.c program that receives one floating-point number `x` and displays the result of calculating the function on the screen (rounding to one digit after the decimal point).
 Add a check for the input data so the program only receives numbers.
 For errors, display "n/a". ==***

 ***LOADING…***